Configuring Apache Httpd Reverse Proxy for Internal Virtualbox VM

-Nginx is a popular opensource web/proxy server that is known for its performance and used by many websites.
+Nginx is a popular opensource web/proxy server that is known for its performance and is used by many websites.
 It supports 3rd party modules that can provide additional functionalities and customizations.
-This article shows how to write and develop a simple filter module that inserts a text string after the html <head> tag in a HTTP response body
+This article shows how to write and develop a simple filter module that inserts a text string after the html <head> element in a HTTP response body.

 Farmer Wolf Cabbage Sheep River Crossing Puzzle

 An expert is a person who has made all the mistakes that can be made in a very narrow field , Niels Bohr